Nate Lowe Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.62 team ERA that ranks 29th across all MLB pitching staffs.
+- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.60).

-- Athletics pitchers combine to surrender 187 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to give up 188 total home runs at a clip of 1.3 per game (fifth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.